flaviostutz/ambience-sound/README.md

 ### Hardware
 * Connect a good USB sound card
   * I use a Behringer UCA 202 USB card and do like its sound
-  * I've already tested various 2-3 dollars eBay USB Sound cards and most of them are "OK" but suffers with some digital noises
+  * I've already tested various 2-3 dollars eBay USB Sound cards and most of them are "OK" but suffers with some digital noises.
+Set Raspberry to the highest volume and adjust your amplifier to the minimum possible gain - the sound must be well heard in your house - so that those noises are minimized.
 * Install amplifier and ceiling speakers
   * JBL round ceiling speakers and car sound amplifiers deliver great results
     * Single Corzus HF 404 (4 channel x 50wrms@4ohm) with 8 x JBL Selenium Speaker 6FR2R